 In preparing the consolidated financial statements, transactions, balances and unrealised gains on transactions between group entities are eliminated.
 Unrealised losses are also eliminated but are considered an impairment indicator of the asset transferred.
-The accounting policies of the subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.
+Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.